Cliftonville

 Cliftonville is a coastal area of Margate in the Thanet district of Kent, England.
 It includes the Palm Bay estate, built in the 1930s with wide avenues and detached and semi-detached houses with driveways, garages and gardens.

 East Cliftonville

 The estate covers the eastern part of Cliftonville and was fields when first built.
 It extends east beyond Northumberland Avenue and has been developed in phases.
-An earlier phase covered the northern ends of Leicester and Gloucester Avenues and the whole of Clarence and Magnolia Avenues; the later phase extending eastwards of Princess Margaret Avenue is a Wimpy-style housing estate with small houses largely identical in appearance and of less substantial build quality than the original 1930s estate.
+An earlier phase covered the northern ends of Leicester and Gloucester Avenues and the whole of Clarence and Magnolia Avenues; the later phase extending eastwards of Princess Margaret Avenue is a Wimpey-style housing estate with small houses largely identical in appearance and of less substantial build quality than the original 1930s estate.

 The eastward expansion of Cliftonville has included much of the former parish of Northdown including Northdown Park and House.

 West Cliftonville

 West Cliftonville was originally developed as an upmarket resort.
 It had until the 1980s many small private hotels and guest houses.
 The seafront area once included a large Butlins complex.